dstackai/dstack/docs/docs/concepts/repos.md

 ## Initialize a repo

 Before using [`dstack apply`](../reference/cli/index.md#dstack-apply) in a directory, initialize that directory first as a repo by running [`dstack init`](../reference/cli/index.md#dstack-init).

-The repo can be either a normal directory or a cloned Git repo.
+The directory can be either a normal directory or a cloned Git repo.

 [`dstack init`](../reference/cli/index.md#dstack-init) is not required if you pass `-P` (or `--repo`) to [`dstack apply`](../reference/cli/index.md#dstack-apply) (see below).